sakeena81/OCT2020-4WEEK/README.md

 Also the willingness of others to help, much of my work would not have been done without the sheer concerted efforts of colleagues helping to check my code for me, or to give me pointers and advice.

+I have managed to complete the edit function, and changed from having two pages linked together, to placing the code into one main page, in order to get the edit actually working, I chose to move the initial edit code all within the same main page, which it now appears at the bottom.

 ## What didnt go as planned?

 Where do I start?...😳